Summary of the information in this topic - read below this note for more details:

-To manually move items to different locations, click and drag any class or group in the list to it's new location.
-Use the arrow button to the left of a group to expand the group and move classes from within the collection to the main class list.
+- To manually move items to different locations, click and drag any class or group in the list to its new location.
+Use the arrow button to the left of a collection to expand the group.
+Click and Drag to move classes from within the collection to the main class list.

 - ALTERNATELY, use the up and down arrows that appear on the right side of the class/group rows to move the item up and down in the list.

 - Repeat any of these steps as necessary.